Xemum0/calc/readme.md

-please can you fix this readme file because it look messy here :
 # Calculator API
 ## Overview
 This project is a simple, Flask-based calculator API that provides basic arithmetic operations (addition, subtraction, multiplication, and division) through a RESTful interface.
 It's designed to be easily deployable on Vercel, making it accessible as a serverless function.